 We collect information mainly when you interact with us and when you use our service in the following ways:

-When you generally first make a donation, tell us your story, sign up for one of our events, buy our products or volunteer with us.
+When you generally first make a donation, tell us your story, sign up for one of our events, buy our merchandise or products or volunteer with us.

 What personal information we collect

-- Your bank account details, debit or credit card details and other payment information such as payroll number for Give As You earn donors.
+- Your bank account details, debit or credit details and other payment information such as payroll number for Give As You Earn donors.

 - Parental consent if you are under 16